 14. Women should Eat Only After Others in the Family Eat

-God knows why there is this tacit rule that women should only eat after serving others at home.
+God knows why there is this unsaid rule in most families that women should only eat after serving others.
+Is that even fair?

 Women should Serve Guests all the time